fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ![Lenovo Open Cloud Plaform Server to Switch][platform switch config]

+To implement this design takes three steps:

+1. Cable server to switch: see [Platform Server Cabling Schema](#platform-cabling)
-See [Platform Cabling Schema](#platform cabling) and [Platform Switch Configuration](#platform switch configuration) for an example of platform to switch cabling and port configurations.
+2. Switch port configuration: see [Platform Server's Switch Configuration](#platform-switch-configuration) for an example of platform to switch cabling and port configurations.
+3. Server network interface configuration: see [Platform Server Network Interface Configuration](#platform-server-network-interface).

 ## Storage networks